Bitdoze Logo

 • Batch Operations: Process multiple documents programmatically

-• Custom Applications: Build specialized tools using Stirling PDF as backend
+• Custom Applications: Build tools using Stirling PDF as backend

 • Workflow Integration: Connect with tools like n8n, Zapier, or custom scripts